 However, there are many challenges to running effective virtual or hybrid meetings.
-Virtual meetings which are not well implemented can mean a loss of productivity or create collaborative overload.
+Virtual meetings that are not well implemented can mean a loss of productivity or create a collaborative overload.
 Aside from technical issues, the biggest problem is engagement.
 As Hasan Osman points out in his Pyramid of Communication, as you move to virtual modes of collaboration and communication, group cohesion and intimacy decreases.
 This makes it hard for people to fully engage with each other.

 Here are some best practices for virtual meetings to get past the pain.